EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bUsingKeysRewardsXP
 Gain XP when using keys on locks.
+Formula:
+  RewardXP = iUseKeyRewardXP + (vanilla lock XP) * fLockRewardXPScale
 Options (Key XP Reward):
-  iUseKeyRewardXP - XP rewarded for using a key on a container/door
+  iUseKeyRewardXP - base XP rewarded for using a key on a container/door fLockRewardXPScale - scale applied to the vanilla XP gained based on the lock level, impossible locks grant the same as Very Hard locks.

 bAnimDebugging
 Prints which anims are currently active into the top left of the console {you can type ToggleDebugText (TDT) to see console output with the console closed}.